 A: We recognize that there may be high demand for shared public spaces and we will try to stake out some space on the Marriott Lawn mid-morning to use for PE and Recess as appropriate.
 If the Marriott lawn is deemed unsafe due to congestion and overuse, we will plan for a nature walk around the neighborhood, visit Tregaron Park, or follow an alternate plan for use of the playground in collaboration with other classes.

-Q: How will the exclusively virtual students be incorporated into the hybrid schedule?
+Q: How will the exclusively virtual Elementary students be incorporated into the hybrid schedule?

-A: The at-home students will still receive 6 lessons per week and have 2 30-minute small group check-ins with the assistant.
-They will also still have specials and P.E.
+A: The at-home Elementary students will still receive lessons every week and will have small group check-ins with the online learning support instructor.
+They will also still have specials, foreign language, and P.E.

 Q: What if my child is feeling unwell?

 A: Please err on the safe side and keep your child home from school.
 Please also contact your child’s pediatrician for advice.
+We require a note from your child’s pediatrician explaining that their symptoms are related to something other than COVID, or if they are unable to differentiate, negative COVID results are required to return to school.
 Our School Nurse is also available to answer questions.

 Q: What if my child starts feeling unwell during the school day?

 A: This year the School is taking a conservative approach to signs of illness and is asking everyone--staff and students--to stay home if they do not feel well.
 Should a student begin to feel unwell during the school day, the student will be isolated in the nurse’s office and their parents will be called.
 Parents will be asked to pick up their child within 30 minutes.
+If your child goes home for symptoms that are synonymous with COVID-19, we require a note from your child’s pediatrician explaining that their symptoms are related to something other than COVID, or if they are unable to differentiate, negative COVID results are required to return to school.
 Parents should plan for this before the School year begins.